croguerrero/learn-terraform-provision-eks-cluster/README.md

 # Provision an EKS Cluster with Terraform CI/CD on AWS

 # Notes:
-- Set up CredentialS in Github,
+- Set up Credentials in Github,
-- Set up Terraform Cloud.
+- Set up workspace in Terraform Cloud.